singularityhacker/Content/Writing_on_GitHub_II.md

 **Image Management**

 Image paths in GitHub repositories can be tricky.
 While GitHub does offer an [image hosting CDN](https://gist.github.com/vinkla/dca76249ba6b73c5dd66a4e986df4c8d) mechanism, there is no mechanism to view-all-uploaded or [delete images](https://stackoverflow.com/questions/33215211/github-how-do-i-delete-an-attachment-in-github-issues) once uploaded.
 I didn't want to use dropbox as that entire domain can be blocked on some corporate networks so landed on a slick [Imgur](https://imgur.com/) workflow that handles my local screenshot needs as well.
-With this [mac app](https://github.com/mileswd/mac2imgur) and an imgur account, you can drag and drop images to be uploaded or just take any screenshot and it will be uploaded to your account and the link copied to your clipboard.
+With this [mac app](https://github.com/mileswd/mac2imgur) and an Imgur account, you can drag and drop images to be uploaded or just take any screenshot and it will be uploaded to your account and the link copied to your clipboard.

 **Organization and Workflow**

-I am staying organized on priorities and in-flight work with [GitHub project board](https://github.com/features/project-management/).
+I am staying organized on priorities and in-flight work with a [GitHub project board](https://github.com/features/project-management/).
 I recommend creating your main project board at the topmost level of your GitHub account so you can use a single cross-cutting board to link issues to any of your repositories.
 If you make it at the level of a single repository then it is scoped to that repository.
 Milestones can be used to create a cadence if you are working in sprints.

 My workflow starts with creating an issue.
 I'll add miscellaneous thoughts into the issue as ideas come to me on a topic and also talk through issues with peers.
 When it seems the ideas are fleshed out sufficiently, then a new markdown file can be created in the relevant repo and a first draft created and committed from those developed notes in the issue.
 This is [the issue](https://github.com/singularityhacker/Content/issues/2) that started this very post.